 If you know that you have missed a loan payment or think that this is likely, then you must contact us as soon as possible!

 The worst thing to do is pretend it didn’t happen and keep quiet.
 We do monitor missed payments on a daily basis and we will contact you by phone, text or email, but if you have contacted us first that will be in your favour if you borrow from us again.

-We recommend using our internet banking to monitor your loan repayments.
+We also recommend using our internet banking to monitor your loan repayments.

-If you know you have missed a payment we can offer the following ways to catch up:
+If you know you have missed a payment our Members Support can offer the following ways to catch up:

 - Debit card payments over the phone – just call 0121 663 1960